 Scene Eighteen- Don't Let Them Call Me Carl The whole gang shows up to Channel 7 studios the next day for the interview and decided to wear coordinating outfits except for Valerie who wore her JOHN HUGHES LOVE CHILD tee-shirt and bright purple leggings with John Hughes heads all over them.
 Regina (looking Valerie… Continue reading Don’t You Forget About Me- Scene Eighteen: Don’t Let Them Call Me Carl

-Last week I did something out of character for me all thanks to my husband, risk taker that he is.
-So on day one of my birthday week last Monday, Mike and I took the day off to have a date day as he was leaving on a business trip the following day for… Continue reading I Got Inside The Breakfast Club High School and Lived to Tell
+Last week, I did something completely out of character for me, thanks to my husband, the risk taker that he is.
+So, on the first day of my birthday week, last Monday, Mike and I took the day off to have a date day because he was departing the next day for a business trip… Continue reading I Got Inside The Breakfast Club High School and Lived to Tell

 I made a tough decision earlier this week.
 Well tough for me, probably not so tough for most of you.
 I'm no longer sharing my screenplay to the blog.
 First, I want to clarify that I did not stop sharing because of an essay that Molly Ringwald wrote for The New Yorker.
 I've toyed with… Continue reading Screenplays Don’t Write Themselves